vinayakkapoor/vision_based_grasping_benchmarking/README.md

 2. **Add custom grasping algorithms to benchmark**

+A template algorithm is provided in the `grasping_benchmarking_suite/grasp_synthesis`.
+Implement the predict function in the `service_server.py` for your custom algorithm, and all the ROS part is taken care of by the script!

 ## Troubleshooting

 1. **Problems with robot movement in Gazebo / MoveIt Commander errors in `computeCartesianPath()`:**